Kamil Khan Mumtaz

 Kamil Khan Mumtaz (born 1939) is a Pakistani architect, educator, and writer, known for his work in integrating traditional Islamic and regional architectural principles with contemporary design.
+He has been influenced by the Traditionalist School, especially by Martin Lings, whom he knew personally.
 He is considered one of the key figures in developing a distinct identity for modern architecture in Pakistan.
 He also served as the head of the National College of Arts (NCA) in Lahore and is a founding member of the Society for the Environmental Protection of Pakistan.